oasisfalls/Aneeta_IndividualBlog/README.md

 # Aneeta's Blog
 [Back to Team Blog](https://github.com/oasisfalls/IAT410_SmoothBrain)

+## :crystal_ball: Week 10

+This week I just focused on our GDD and kept track of what we were going to do for our beta code in a doc, as well as noting which team member will be doing what.

+**November 19th, 2020**

 ## :crystal_ball: Week 9

 No progress this week!
 But lots to come next week!